jermnelson/technology-narrative-pull-platform/what-is-a-pull-platform/README.md

 In their book, *The Power of Pull*, the John Seely Brown and John Hagel III explain that the pull platforms offer a new model for "mobilizing apporate resources when the need arises" (Hagel and Brown, 2008)

-Instead of trying to predict patrons,
+Instead of trying to predict prefectly patrons, staff, and administration's demands for information resources and services, the catalog pull platform focueses on building fast, loosely coupled networked web tools that are iterativesly developed using processes and techniques from AGLE and Lean startup's ideas in Build-Measure-Learn cycles.

 What this means for the developing the software tools to support a Pull Platform is being able to create sophisticated tools emerge over time starting with a Minimum Viable Product, a term popularized by the Lean Startup movement  (Ries, 2011).